fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionQuorumLoss.md

 # Start-ServiceFabricPartitionQuorumLoss

 ## SYNOPSIS
 Initiates a fault to put a partition into quorum loss.
+The various ways to specify or to choose the partition to invoke quorum loss on are below.

 ## SYNTAX
-The various ways to specify or to choose the partition to invoke quorum loss on are as follows:

 ### PartitionId
 ```